appveyor/website/src/docs/enterprise/creating-build-server-in-azure.md

 * Certificate Store: Personal

 Then select the 'Default Web Site' site in the left pane of IIS Manager.

 * Click the 'Bindings' link.
 * Click 'Add'

+* Type: https
+* IP address: All Unassigned
+* Port 443
+* SSL certificate: <Your Newly installed Cert>

+Close IIS Manager, and exit your RDP session.

+Now you can point your browser to: `https://ci.yourcompany.com` and see the familiar start page of IIS Server on your CI Server!

+Your Azure VM and network are now all set to install AppVeyor Enterprise.

+### Installing existing SSL Certificate

+If you already have an SSL certificate for your custom domain, you are ready to install it into your CI Server.

+You are going to need a certificate in the file format *.pfx, that includes the private key.
+If you dont have that file, you can generate it using tools like OpenSSL, but you will need the private key in another format.
+There are plenty of articles on the internet to show you how to do that.

+RDP into your CI Server

+Copy the *.pfx file onto your server.
+(There are several ways you can do this, including Sharing your C drive with your host macchine in the RDP settings.
+Or even using a service like dropbox).
+(As a general security practice, a \*.pfx file is not somethign you want to  leave lying around the place for attackers to obtain)

+Open Windows Explorer, and double click on the \*.pfx file.

+Store Location: Local Machine
+File name: <location of your \*.pfx file>
+Password: <the password that was used to create your pfx file>
+Certificate Store: Automatically select the certificate store based on the type of certificate

+The certificate will now be installed on the machine.

+Open the IIS Manager (hit the Windows Start button, and type IIS Manager)

+In IIS Manager

+Select the 'Default Web Site' site in the left pane of IIS Manager.

+* Click the 'Bindings' link.
+* Click 'Add'